-- By spraying fertilizers or applying too much of manure
+- By spraying fertilisers or applying too much of manure

 - By dumping untreated sewage into water bodies

-Eutrophication done by spraying fertilizers or applying too much of manure:
+Eutrophication done by spraying fertilisers or applying too much of manure:

-Farmers often use a lot of fertilizers and manure in order to maximise their crop’s yield.
+Farmers often use a lot of fertilisers and manure in order to maximise their crop’s yield.
 But doing this can destroy an entire aquatic ecosystem by eutrophication!

-- A farmer sprays a lot of fertilizers and manure on their crops.
+- A farmer sprays a lot of fertilisers and manure on their crops.

-- When it rains, all the sprayed fertilizer is washed out into nearby water bodies, such as a lake.
+- When it rains, all the sprayed fertiliser is washed out into nearby water bodies, such as a lake.

-- Small populations of algae living on the surface of the lake start to reproduce intensively as they get an extra source of nutrition from the washed out fertilizers.
+- Small populations of algae living on the surface of the lake start to reproduce intensively as they get an extra source of nutrition from the washed out fertilisers.

 - Soon the algae population is so large that it covers the surface of the lake!